wangyihaier/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

 # Internet of Things hands-on lab step-by-step

-In this hands-on lab, you will implement an end-to-end IoT solution simulating high velocity data emitted from smart meters and analyzed in Azure.
-You will design a lambda architecture, filtering a subset of the telemetry data for real-time visualization on the hot path, and storing all the data in long-term storage for the cold path.
-After completing the hands-on lab, you will have a better understanding of implementing device registration with the IoT Hub Device Provisioning Service and visualizing hot data with Power BI.

 If you have not yet completed the steps to set up your environment in [Before the hands-on lab](./Before%20the%20HOL%20-%20Internet%20of%20Things.md), you will need to do that before proceeding.

 ## Abstract and learning objectives